Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/scenario-analysis.md

 ## Overview

-This scenario analysis provides a structured evaluation of how SkyMirror's business plan might unfold under different market conditions, competitive landscapes, and operational execution scenarios.
+This scenario analysis provides a structured evaluation of how Skymirror's business plan might unfold under different market conditions, competitive landscapes, and operational execution scenarios.
 By examining multiple potential futures, we can better prepare for various outcomes and develop appropriate contingency plans.

 ## Financial Projection Scenarios